nsx31/java-notes/OOPS.md

 ```

 ## 07 Access control :
-- java has three access modifiers :
+- Java has three access modifiers :
-    - public
+    - Public
-    - private
+    - Private
-    - protected
+    - Protected
-- when class members are modified by **public**, then those members can be accessed by anyone.
+- When class members are modified by **public**, then those members can be accessed by anyone.
-- when class members are modified by **private**, then members can be accessed by other members of same class.
+- When class members are modified by **private**, then members can be accessed by other members of same class.
-- when no access modifier is used then class members are by default set to **public** but those members are public within its own package.
+- When no access modifier is used then class members are by default set to **public** but those members are public within its own package.

 ```java
 class Student() {